-- A. a work of creative prose of no more than 40,000 words OR a collection, or part thereof, of poetry comprising 30-40 pages. - B. a research paper (or discursive commentary or introductory essay) of no more than 40,000 words which shall link the portfolio of original work submitted under A to the larger history or theory or practice of relevant writing. - Both the quality of work submitted under A and B and the relationship between the work submitted under A and B will be relevant factors in deciding the success of the submission for the degree. - 2.
-The work shall be written in English. - 3.
+- A. a work of creative prose of no more than 40,000 words OR a collection, or part thereof, of poetry comprising 30-40 pages. - B. a research paper (or discursive commentary or introductory essay) of no more than 40,000 words which shall link the portfolio of original work submitted under A to the larger history or theory or practice of relevant writing.

+Both the quality of work submitted under A and B and the relationship between the work submitted under A and B will be relevant factors in deciding the success of the submission for the degree.

+- 2. The work shall be written in English. - 3.
 Three complete copies of the submission shall be submitted in typescript and in secure but temporary binding.
 There shall be an adequate margin on each page.
 After the examination has been completed, two copies shall be bound in an approved style at the candidate's expense and shall be deposited in the University Library.
 The third copy of the submission shall be returned to the candidate. - 4.
 An abstract (not exceeding 300 words in length) of the submission shall be submitted for the approval of the examiners.
 The abstract shall be bound in with the thesis. - 5.
-The submitted work shall be prefaced by:- - A. a declaration that the work has been composed by the candidate, and that is has not been accepted in any previous application for any degree; - B. a statement of the date of the candidate's admission as a research student; - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement that either access to the thesis in the University Library shall be unrestricted or that with the approval of the Faculty Business Committee access shall be restricted under stated conditions for a period up to a maximum of five years.
+The submitted work shall be prefaced by:- - A. a declaration that the work has been composed by the candidate, and that is has not been accepted in any previous application for any degree; - B. a statement of the date of the candidate's admission as a research student; - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement of access to or embargo of the print and / or electronic copy of the thesis.